Wiring Diagrams to Add a New Light Fixture

 Wiring a New Light from a Switched Outlet

-The wiring in this diagram is for adding a new light fixture to a switched receptacle, i.e. one that is hot only when a switch is on.
+The wiring in this diagram is for adding a new light fixture to a switched outlet, i.e. one that is hot only when a switch is on.
 These are commonly used to turn a table or floor lamp on and off from a wall switch.